-Infectious disease can involve bacteria, fungi, parasites, or viruses, all of which are microorganisms.
+Microorganisms are tiny living creatures, such as bacteria and viruses.
 Microorganisms are present everywhere.
 Despite their overwhelming abundance, relatively few of the thousands of species of microorganisms invade, multiply, and cause disease in people.
-Of those that do cause disease in people, some are highly communicable (easily transmitted among people).

 Antibiotics are drugs used to treat bacterial infections.
 They are not effective against viral infections and most other infections.
 Antibiotics either kill bacteria or stop them from reproducing, allowing the body's natural defenses to eliminate them.

 Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable environment all over the world.
 They live in soil, seawater, and deep within the earth’s crust.
 Some bacteria have been reported even to live in radioactive waste.
 Many bacteria live on and in the bodies of people and animals—on the skin and in the airways, mouth, and digestive, reproductive, and urinary tracts—without causing any harm.
 Such bacteria are called resident flora, or the microbiome.
 There are at least as many bacteria in our resident flora as there are cells in the body.
 Many resident flora are actually helpful to people—for example, by helping them digest food or by preventing the growth of other, more dangerous bacteria.

 Bacteria are microscopic, single-celled organisms.
 There are thousands of different kinds, and they live in every conceivable environment all over the world.
 They live in soil, seawater, and deep within the earth’s crust.
 Some bacteria have been reported to live in radioactive waste.